Image

 HR+/HER2- tumors account for approximately 70% of all breast cancers and are responsible for most breast cancer-related deaths.
 While CDK4/6 inhibitors combined with endocrine therapy have improved outcomes for patients with HR+/HER2- metastatic breast cancer, patients eventually develop progressive disease on these therapies and require new treatments.

 BGB-21447 is an oral drug that is highly potent and selectively stops a protein called B-cell lymphoma-2 (Bcl-2).
 Bcl-2 proteins are often overexpressed in some cancers (like HR+ breast cancer) by keeping the cancer cells from dying.
-By disrupting this pathway, antitumor effects can be achieved.
+Disrupting this pathway is believed to lead to cell death.

 Fulvestrant is a treatment that blocks estrogen receptors and reduces estrogen production.
 Fulvestrant has been approved to treat hormone receptor positive metastatic breast cancer to help stop the cancer cells from growing.